How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Catch NBA action all season long on Fubo!

-The Grizzlies take to the home court of the Pistons on Wednesday at 7:00 PM ET.
+The Hornets take to the home court of the Heat on Wednesday at 7:30 PM ET.

 How to Watch